sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 1. Package installed through SONiC package manager.

-During package installation these neccessary components will be auto-generated and installed on the switch.
+During package installation these necessary components will be auto-generated and installed on the switch.
 The auto-generation must honor new requirements to support "local" and "kube" modes when in "local" mode the container gets started on systemctl start, while in "kube" mode the appropriate feature label is set.